 The UK Public Record and what is CS01 form (Companies House)?

 Every UK company files a CS01 on public record each year.
-As a small limited company owner, you will also file a shortened version of the company accounts yearly on public record.
+As a limited company owner, you’ll also file a shortened version of the company accounts yearly on public record.
 These documents are then available for inspection on the UK public record.